 In the wake of a scandal, the Montrose family and their three daughters—Catherine, Lydia, and Emeline—flee Boston for their new country home, Willow Hall...Publication Date: October 2, 2018

-For more than two hundred years, the Owens women have been blamed for everything that has gone wrong in their Massachusetts town.
-Gillian and Sally have endured that fate as well: as children, the sisters were forever outsiders, taunted, talked about, pointed at...Publication Date: August 5, 2003
+For more than two hundred years, the Owens women have been blamed for everything that has gone wrong in their Massachusetts town...Publication Date: July 1, 1995

 What It's About: Find your magic